SAP-samples/teched2025-IN162/exercises/ex4/ex4_1_details.md

 ## Summary

-This completes Exercise 4, Next proceed to [Exercise 5](../ex5/README.md), where we will initate the creation of Sales Order and Support Cases from S/4HANA Cloud and SAP Support Cloud V2 respective and monitor the Integration Flows that finally get triggered via the AEM Adapters.
+This completes Exercise 4.
+Next, proceed to [Exercise 5](../ex5/README.md), where we will initiate the creation of Sales Order and Support Cases from S/4HANA Cloud and SAP Support Cloud V2, respectively, and monitor the Integration Flows that finally get triggered via the AEM Adapters.